 UK Debt Service

-UK Debt Service works with trusted 3rd parties who specialise in helping people to find a solution to overcome problem debt in the general public.
+UK Debt Service works with trusted third parties who specialise in helping people to find a solution to overcome problem debt in the general public.
 Our advisers listen and help customer to explore the options available based on their individual circumstances to see which debt solution are most appropriate.

 At UK Debt Service, our agents on a daily basis speak on the telephone with many vulnerable customers who have a mental health and debt problem.
 Unfortunately, we do receive calls where customers state suicidal intentions as a result of the financial and mental health burden they are experiencing.